 So What About Terpenes in CBD?

 The most common terpene found in commercial cannabis today is Myrcene - found in high concentrations in hemp, it is only prevalent in broad and full spectrum CBD oil.
 This is one of the reasons why it’s often stated that full and broad spectrum extracts are more effective than isolates (although experience of individuals varies).
-We use broad spectrum CBD, which means you get the added benefits of the terpenes without the psychoactive THC.
+We use broad spectrum CBD in our CBD drinks, which means you get the added benefits of the terpenes without the psychoactive THC.

 Myrcene is responsible for the peppery, musky notes found in Thyme, Lemongrass and Mango and is believed to promote calming effects when taken in high quantities.

 Historically Myrcene rich crops like hops and lemongrass have been used in traditional medicine as a sedative or to ease anxiety.
 Today with an increased use of CBD for relaxation and sleep, it suggests that Myrcene has played a key role in the booming success of CBD products today.

 But still there is much research to be done, where science has primarily focussed on cannabinoids in isolation, terpenes have been overlooked.
 While we can’t know for sure, the anecdotal benefits of CBD and it’s terpenes are in abundance, when following a microdosing regime Maybe you’d like to try for yourself?
 Grab yourself a Dutch Courage or a Mellowdrama and let us know how it makes you feel. ✌